 The GC3 launch monitor was a true game changer when it hit the market.
 Before then, the biggest stumbling block with Foresight Sports’ GC launch monitors was cost — the GC2 (now discontinued) could cost over $15,000 and the GCQuad could cost over $20,000 depending on whether you wanted club data or certain software.

-But you can currently get the GC3 hooked up with not only FSX 2020, but also the next-level FSX Play software, for well under $10,000.
+But you can currently get the GC3 hooked up with all the software you need for well under $10,000.
 At the end of the day, you could spend over 50% less than what you’d spend on another GC launch monitor plus simulation software.

 This is tremendous value, even though the GC3 measures a few less advanced club parameters than the GCQuad.